KlaudiaBelba/KlaudiaBelba/README.md

 ### Hi there 👋
 #### Front-End Developer
 I’m Klaudia from Albania, front-end developer.
-I really enjoy learning languages and frameworks like React, and Node.js, as well as working in Wordpress.
+I really enjoy learning languages and frameworks like React, as well as working in Wordpress.

 Skills: JS / HTML / CSS